Managing Consignment Goods in MRPeasy

 The first indication is that the cost of the consigned items is now reflecting the actual cost.
 Look at the details in the bill of material.
 The line item for FB1297 will reflect the actual cost:

 Review the Item Reports/Stock History to see the chain of custody and costs applied

 Final confirmation, audit the process in your accounting system

 To confirm that all costing was applied properly throughout the process, a review of the lots at each step and a stock report on the raw item was reviewed above.
 If you are using Quickbooks Online, the transactions can be seen at each step as well in the synchronization log between MRPeasy and QBO.
 Review that the proper accounts are being updated by this process in your accounting system.

 Before you “consign yourself” to not tracking your consigned goods properly in MRPeasy, give this workaround a try.
 If you need help, consider reaching out for a free review of your needs.
-Hourly and full project MRPeasy Implementation support, training, integrations, and more are available from our team.
+Hourly and full project MRPeasy Implementation support, training, integrations, and more are available from the team at Business Solution Providers.